 Lab Work and Imaging Costs

-DPC practices operate differently for laboratory tests and imaging services.
+DPC practices operate differently for laboratory tests and imaging services, especially when it comes to emphasizing preventive screenings and early detection that can reduce long-term healthcare costs.
 While your monthly fee covers the physician consultation and interpretation, actual lab work typically costs extra.
 Most DPC providers offer wholesale pricing on common tests, with basic blood panels costing $25-$75 compared to $200-$400 through traditional healthcare systems.

 Imaging services like X-rays or ultrasounds are usually available at cost, which saves patients 40-60% compared to hospital pricing.
 Advanced imaging like MRIs or CT scans require outside facilities, but your DPC physician can coordinate these services and often negotiate better rates.